-Name Student ID Prog ramme of Study Module Code/ Name
+Name Student ID Progra mme of Study Module Code/ Name

 1.

 2.

 3.

-Title of Project/ Disser tation:
+Title of Project/ Disse rtation:

 Word Count:

-Chapter) has been uple provided by the Project oaded on the Turnitin Pla atform, as a r/ Programm single PDF file in the on up to the Conclusion or last e appropriate class/ assignment t/ Dissertation Coordinator and
+Chapter) has been up provided by the Proje loaded on the Turnitin Platform, as a s sor/ Programme single PDF file in the up to the Conclusion or last appropriate class/ assignment Dissertation Coordinator and

-ber contribution and efforints = less than equal con 100 points (50 points = equal equal contribution)
+mber contribution and e oints = less than equal co 100 points (50 points = equal qual contribution)

-Name of Group Mem Points
+Name of Group Men nber Points

 Signatures: Date:

+1

 2

 3

-A. To be completed l by the Students 1

-R• To be Completed by the Supervisor(s)

-Name(s): by the Supervisor(s) '

-Comment(s) on the Su pervision

-•

-I take cognizance of the Turnitin Platform. ne Digital Receipt which includes the submission date and t ime of the dissertation through

-Signature: Date:

-: For Office Use O nly

-submittedspir that studentsal-bound copies and at the Faculty/ soft copy of dissertation in a sin have ngle PDF text file on electronic

-Officer's Name Officer's Signature